 Overview of age composition methods used in New Zealand fisheries

-Length and age composition data from commercial and recreational fisheries are an important input for informing integrated stock assessment models used in the assessment of fish stocks, as well as inform (i.e., via determining recruitment) the evaluation of semi-quantitative assessments.
+Length and age composition data from commercial and recreational fisheries are important for informing integrated stock assessment models used in the assessment of fish stocks, as well as inform (i.e., via determining recruitment) the evaluation of semi-quantitative assessments.

-In New Zealand, length and age composition for fish stocks have typically been estimated by either: (i) randomly sampling he population and using this to infer the length and age composition (i.e., for length composition and direct ageing), or (ii) randomly sampling the population for length and applying an age-length-key (ALK) from a sample of aged otoliths.
+In New Zealand, length and age compositions for fish stocks have typically been estimated by either:

+randomly sampling the population or the catch and using these samples to infer the length and/or age composition (i.e., for length composition and direct ageing); or

+randomly sampling the population or catch for length, systematically sampling the population or catch for a smaller set of otoliths for aging, developing an empirical age-length-key (ALK) from the sample of aged otoliths, and applying this ALK to the samples where only length is measured to convert into an age composition.

+The purpose of an ALK is to empirically derive an age composition from length composition data and paired age-length data.
 Estimates of age composition for most stocks have used ALK methods, with some (e.g., snapper, hoki) using direct ageing.
-With these methods, bootstrapping is typically used to provide uncertainty estimates that are used to determine initial effective sample sizes.
+With these methods, bootstrap resampling is typically used to provide uncertainty estimates that are used to determine initial effective sample sizes.

-Collection otoliths to inform ages can be expensive (depending on the species and difficulty of reading and the cost of obtaining otolith samples), with the cost imposing a considerable constraint on the number of otoliths able to be aged.
-Using standard methods, the sampled otoliths should be representative of the length-at-age of fish in question, be spatially (i.e., to account for variability in length-at-age across locations) or temporally (i.e., to account for seasonal growth) representative, and have an adequate number of samples to fully describe the age-length relationship.
+Collection of otoliths and reading of their age can be expensive (depending on the difficulty of reading for a species and the cost of obtaining otolith samples), with the cost imposing a considerable constraint on the number of otoliths able to be collected and aged.
+Using empirical methods, the sampled otoliths should be representative of the length-at-age of fish in question, be spatially (i.e., to account for variability in length-at-age across locations) and temporally (i.e., to account for seasonal growth) representative, and have an adequate number of samples to fully describe the age-length relationship.

-The number of otoliths required to be aged using ALK methods is dependent on the number of length bins, ages, and the variability within these, and the required accuracy of the resulting age composition.
+The number of otoliths required to be aged using ALK methods is dependent on the number of length bins / ages, the variability within these, and the required accuracy of the resulting age composition.
 Where inadequate or non-representative otolith sampling has taken place (i.e., there are many missing or few data points for an age, length bin, or strata), it is often not possible to reliably estimate the underlying age composition (Ailloud & Hoenig 2019).
-This results in age composition data for stocks in some years and/or fisheries being inadequate, and unable to be used in stock assessment analyses (e.g., the 2017 sub-Antarctic non-spawning hoki fishery age-composition).
+This results in age composition data for stocks in some years and/or fisheries being inadequate, and unable to be used in stock assessment (e.g., the 2017 sub-Antarctic non-spawning hoki fishery age-composition).

 Due to the cost of reading otoliths and the difficulty of ensuring adequate age representation during otolith collection, it is ideal to have robust methods that make the best use of the available data to estimate the age composition.
 Categorical models of length at age composition modelling are likely to be a better method that makes greater use of available data and allow for more cost-effective sampling.